-The development comprises the demolition of all of the buildings and structures within the study site and the construction of two new buildings ranging from two to nine storeys to provide a new care community for older people comprising 307 care residences and ancillary communal and support services including a restaurant, café, shop, wellness centre, gym, library, craft room, therapy and treatment rooms (Use Class C2), 40 transitional care suites (Use Class C2), 24 key worker units (Use Class C3), children's nursery (Use Class D1) together with associated back of house and service areas, car and cycle parking, altered vehicular and pedestrian access, landscaping, private amenity space and public open space.
+The development comprises the demolition of all of the buildings and structures within the study site and the construction of new development comprising:

+Demolition of the existing hospital buildings, accommodation block and associated structures and redevelopment of the site to provide a new care community for older people arranged in two buildings, comprising 267 care residences, 10 care apartments and 28 care suites proving transitional care, together with ancillary communal and support services Use Class C2, 24 key worker units Use Class C3, children's nursery Use Class E, as well as associated back of house and service areas, car and cycle parking, altered vehicular and pedestrian access, landscaping, private amenity space and public open space.

-The proposals have evolved in response to the surrounding heritage and townscape context; the height and scale of the proposals have been significantly reduced - from 16 storeys to 9 storeys (at the highest point) - and in order to mitigate adverse impact on the surrounding context and views, the tallest parts of the building have been located to the rear of the study site closest to the existing hospital buildings and stepped down towards boundaries with residential areas.
-In addition to this, the elevations, palette of materials and surrounding landscaping have been devised to help the buildings assimilate with their surroundings.
+Following refusal of the previous application (reference 19/01722/FUL) and in response to the surrounding heritage and townscape context the overall building heights have been reduced, the buildings fronting Woodcote Green has been set further back allowing increased landscaping area and tree planting and additional landscaping has been added to the sensory garden roof edge.
+In order to mitigate adverse impact on the surrounding context and views, the tallest parts of the building have been located to the rear of the study site closest to the existing hospital buildings and significantly stepped down towards boundaries with residential areas and the Woodcote Green Road.
+In addition to this, the elevations, palette of materials and surrounding landscaping have been devised to help the buildings assimilate with the local context and townscape.